Brush fire rages in Southern California amid record heat, worsening drought

 “People have been here a long time, and they’re very sensitive.
 They’re very worried,” she told reporters.
 “I think we have a good team working on this.
 I’m confident we’ll get through this.”

 The cause of the fire is under investigation, Fennessy said, and authorities were working with arson investigators.
-Orange County Supervisor Lisa Bartlett told reporters that officials have received numerous calls from residents asking if it was safe to return.
+Orange County Supervisor Lisa Bartlett told reporters that officials have received calls from residents asking whether it was safe to return.
 She stressed for them to wait for further updates, saying, “Now is not a safe time to get back.”

 The chief noted that while the fire is “not spreading rapidly at this time,” residents needed to remain patient as the unusual temperatures and conditions continue this week.